 Needless to say, it’s truly puzzling that The God of High School Episode 4 then jumped into Mira’s story arc in Chapter 25 without explaining the divine pellets’ significance at all.

-But it’s still odd that the sub-plot involving Mori’s grandfather was dropped completely by the anime scriptwriter since it changes how audiences would view multiple characters, not just Mori.
+All in all, it’s odd that the sub-plots involving Mori’s grandfather and The Six was dropped completely by the anime scriptwriter since it changes how audiences would view multiple characters, not just Mori.
 At the same time, if something had to be cut in order to maintain this rapid pacing at least the main characters got to keep most of their major scenes.

 In regards to “Mad Cow” Daewi Han, the anime has so far done a good job of keeping the pertinent details to his story mostly intact.